 Baker College offers an articulation program for student work in high school or adult education settings.
 Students who participate in the Baker College articulation program have an opportunity to receive college credit for articulated courses while completing their high school requirements.
-College credit for articulated courses is limited to twelve (12) quarter hours toward a certificate program, twenty-four (24) quarter hours toward an associate degree program, and forty-eight (48) quarter hours toward a bachelor degree program.
+College credit for articulated courses is limited to twelve (12) quarter hours toward a certificate program, twenty-four (24) quarter hours toward an associate degree program.
 Prospective students, who wish to apply for articulated credit for coursework taken in high school, should contact high school counselors for assistance

-More information on articulation credit, as well as a list of participating high schools/educational institutions, is available through the Academic/Administrative Office or the Baker College Website at www.baker.edu.
+More information on articulation credit, as well as a list of participating high schools/educational institutions, is available through the Academic/Administrative Office or the Baker College website at www.baker.edu.